 A third species of focus is the golden-winged warbler (Vermivora chrysoptera).
 The golden-winged warbler is a nationally identified target species of the WLfW partnership.
 The golden-winged warbler requires younger forest stands and shrubland for nesting, which are being increasingly replaced by aging forests or large trees within the warbler's breeding range; this shift in mature forests, largely due to a lack of fires and unsustainable forestry practices, has caused the warbler to have a 66% population loss since the 1960s.
 To combat this decline in numbers, land owners have voluntarily worked with the NRCS to develop and implement conservation plans targeting the creation of high-quality early successional habitat on their property, often in conjunction with programs that recognize these benefits for other species (American Bird Conservancy, Pheasants Forever, and National Turkey Federation).
-NRCS offers technical and financial assistance for the voluntary conservation efforts to meet the structure of the landowner's property.
+NRCS offers technical and financial assistance for the voluntary conservation of the golden-winged warbler through targeting the removal of trees and invasive weeds while tailoring conservation efforts to meet the structure of the landowner's property.
 Habitat restored for the golden-winged warbler also benefits many other songbird and game species as well.